valhalla/valhalla-docs/explorer/tutorial.md

 Each query or map update is maintained as a separate URL, which means that you can return to your previous map by clicking the back button in your browser window.
 You can also share this URL with others and they will see the same results that you see.

 1. In your browser, go to https://mapzen.com/mobility/explorer/.
 Mobility Explorer opens to a default location, with a map on the right and a sidebar on the left where you can visualize and analyze transit data.
 2. In the search box on the map, type `Oakland, California`.
-The search box uses Mapzen Search, Mapzen's open-source geocoder, and the text automatically completes as you type.
+The search box uses [Mapzen Search](https://mapzen.com/products/search/), Mapzen's open-source geocoder, and the text automatically completes as you type.
 When you press Enter, the map extent updates and adds a pin in Oakland.
   ![Map showing Oakland, California](/images/mobility-explorer-oakland-point.png)
 3. On the left, under `Visualize public transit networks`, click `Show Operators`.
-This shows polygons representing the area served by the transit service provided by each operator.
-Essentially, the polygon is created by drawing a line that connects at the endpoints of the transit routes for that operator.
+This shows polygons representing the area served by each operator.
+Essentially, each polygon is created by drawing a line that connects at the endpoints of the transit routes for that operator, forming a minimum bounding extent.
   ![Transit operators near Oakland, California](/images/mobility-explorer-operator-polygons.png)
 4. Hover over the polygons on the map to see the operator name.
   Sometimes, it can be hard to get information about a polygon because it is overlapped by other polygons.
-You can use the drop-down list of operators to see the service area.
+You can use the drop-down list of operators choose a particular one.
 5. Click the drop-down list of operators and click `Bay Area Rapid Transit (BART)`, which is a light-rail commuter train and subway system, to see where this operator serves.
   ![Transit operators near Oakland, California](/images/mobility-explorer-operator-details-bart.png) The sidebar shows details about the operator, including its name and website, and something called a Onestop ID.
 Under the operator details, there are also links to view the routes and stops for this operator.